 Students of member teachers: $40.
 Students of non-member teachers: $40 plus $50 non-member teacher fee

-Student may receive one or more of the following: Performances Opportunities, Masterclass, & Trophies
+Students may receive one or more of the following: Performance Opportunities, Masterclass, & Trophies

 - To provide opportunities for students to perform in public and share the values and benefits of music study in their lives.